xilti/sitemap/README.md

 	sitemap::generate("/path/to/source/files/and/folders");

-The input parameter is the root folder for the relative paths used earlier, sitecss/home.css and lib/jquery.
+The input parameter is the root folder of the relative paths for the source files and folders, sitecss/home.css and lib/jquery, etc..

 That's it!